antusystem/Uipath-Challenges-with-Robocorp/1. RPA - Challenge - Dynamic Web Page - Anchor/README.md

 ## Requirements
 You should have installed Firefox Browser or Google Chrome to run this bot.

+## License

+The License is described in the LICENSE.md file.

 ### Additional information
 See [Robocorp](https://robocorp.com).